 Family Support Services

-The Parent Support & Resource Hotline is staffed 24 hours a day by professional and volunteer counselors to assist parents and caregivers with over-the-phone counseling, crisis intervention, access to nearly 900 community resources from our vast database, and referrals to Family Paths’ services.
+The Parenting Stress Helpline is staffed 24 hours a day by professional and volunteer counselors to assist parents and caregivers with over-the-phone counseling, crisis intervention, access to nearly 900 community resources from our vast database, and referrals to Family Paths’ services.

 Foster Parents Advice Line (FosterPAL)

-Foster Parents Advice Line (FosterPAL) is our 24 hour advice line that provides the same support as our Parent Support Hotline.
+Foster Parents Advice Line (FosterPAL) is our 24 hour advice line that provides the same support as our Parenting Stress Helpline.
 It is tailored to meet the specific needs of foster parents and kinship caregivers.
 The line includes additional case management accessible through Family Paths’ Foster Parents Advocate.

 Positive Parenting Classes